 After (Valuable Content):

-- Types of beans and their flavour profiles
+- Types of beans and how they taste

 - FAQ section

-Word count: 2000+ words with genuine depth and practical value.
+Word count: 2000+ words with real depth and useful tips.

 Reapplication Timeline